elcolumbio/mlrepricer/README.md

 aws_secret_access_key = YOUR_SECRET_KEY
 ```

-We define all configs in a yaml file.
+We define all configs in a yaml file, if you fill out everything you are fine.
 So copy mlrepricer/mlrepricer/configs.yaml to the default location ~/.config/mlrepricer/configs.yaml .
 Or change the path_to_config in the setup package.